Why Is Asian Hair So Shiny

 Why Is Asian Hair So Shiny?

-The Structure of the Hair
+The Structure of Asian Hair

 Before I delve any deeper into answering the most requested question about the reason behind Asian hair shine, I will have to run you through a little bit of scientific stuff here in order for you to understand the reasoning behind why Asian hair is shinier than other hair types.
 So, let’s go through the structure of a hair strand first.